 It will promote the appearance of smoother skin*

 It will increase skin density*

-Making sufficient amounts of collagen (or being young!) will significantly increase your skin’s moisture, resulting in noticeably firmer and smoother skin.* In addition, the oral intake of collagen peptides supports healthy joints, flexibility, and cartilage.*
+Making sufficient amounts of collagen (or being young!) will significantly increase your skin’s moisture, resulting in noticeably firmer and smoother skin.* In addition, oral supplementation of high-quality peptides supports healthy joints, flexibility, and cartilage.*

 Suzy Cohen, has been a licensed pharmacist for over 30 years and believes the best approach to chronic illness is a combination of natural medicine and conventional.
 She founded her own dietary supplement company specializing in custom-formulas, some of which have patents.
 With a special focus on functional medicine, thyroid health and drug nutrient depletion, Suzy is the author of several related books including Thyroid Healthy, Drug Muggers, Diabetes Without Drugs, and a nationally syndicated column.